notch8/irus_analytics/README.md

 NOTE: If you are not using the [Blacklight OAI Provider](https://github.com/projectblacklight/blacklight_oai_provider) gem to create your OAI feed, you'll need to modify the `item_identifier_for_irus_analytics` method to conform with your application's [OAI identifiers](http://www.openarchives.org/OAI/2.0/guidelines-oai-identifier.htm).

-To be compliant with the IRUS client requirements/recommendations this Gem makes use of the Resque  [https://github.com/resque/resque](https://github.com/resque/resque).
-Resque provides a simple way to create background jobs within your Ruby application, and is specifically used within this gem to push the analytics posts onto a queue.
+To be compliant with the IRUS client requirements/recommendations this Gem makes use of the ActiveJob.
+Any working ActiveJob adapter should work for the processing of the background jobs and is specifically used within this gem to push the analytics posts onto a queue.
 This means the download functionality within your application is unaffected by the send analytics call, and it provides a means of queuing analytics if the IRUS server is down.

-Note: Resque requires Redis to be installed

-By installing this gem, your application should have access to the Resque rake tasks.
-These can be seen by running "rake -T",  the list should include:-

-    rake resque:failures:sort
-    rake resque:work
-    rake resque:workers

-To start the resque background job for this gem use

-    QUEUE=irus_analytics rake environment resque:work

 ## Additional Notes for Hyrax